colors

 References for Mixed Palettes

 Here are some helpful reference images you can use while drawing PICO-8 sprites, or choosing the custom palette for your game.
+You can swap out these colors anytime, with some limitations.
+It is more common however to set your own custom palette by selecting 16 colors from these 32 options.

 This is another configuration of the two palettes merged together with the default palette on the outside and the hidden or secret palette on the inside.